hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 ![input-annotate.png](http://lilypond.org/pictures/text-input-1-annotate.png)

 produces the following output:

 ![output.png](http://lilypond.org/pictures/text-input-1-output.png)

 # DSL-ness
-LilyPond is on the domain-specific side
 _Fowler writes about a spectrum of languages, from general-purpose languages to "purely" domain-specific.
 Where does the DSL you chose fall on this spectrum, and why?_
+LilyPond is on the domain-specific side of the spectrum.
+Although it can be used to typeset many forms of music with great generality, its domain is purely contained in the

 # Internal or external?